Favorite Engineer Jokes Hutnyak

 Murphy then asked, "And just how would one incorrect answer be better than the other?"

-The manager replied, "Simple, the American put down on question #5, 'I don't know.'
-You put down, 'Neither do I'"
+put down on question #5, 'I don't know.'
+You put down, 'Neither do

-Programmer and Engineer
+Programmer and

 A Programmer and an Engineer were sitting next to each other on an airplane.
 The Programmer leaned over to the Engineer and asked if he wanted to play a fun game.
 The Engineer just wanted to sleep so he politely declined, turned away and tried to sleep.
 The Programmer persisted and explained that it was a real easy game.
 He explained, "I ask a question and if you don't know the answer you pay me $5.
 Then you ask a question and if I don't know the answer I'll pay you $5."
 Again the Engineer politely declines and tries to sleep.